ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 -->

 An exact solution to this problem uses Bernard's test.
-The challenge of the test is taking into account the nuisance parameter of the true binomial rate (remember, we are only testing that they're the same binomial, we don't care what their common rate is).
-This test addresses the issue in a brute-force way:  It calculates the p-value for each possible value of the parameter $p$ and then takes the maximum of all p-values (the most conservative choice).
+The aspect of this problem that makes an exact solution challenging is the fact that the true binomial rate is a nuisance parameter (remember, we are only testing that they're the same binomial, we don't care what their common rate is).
+Bernard's test addresses the issue in a brute-force way:  It calculates the p-value for each possible value of the parameter $p$ and then takes the maximum of all p-values (the most conservative choice).
 For each possible value of the true rate, it calculates the p-value by considering all possible observable counts.
 This is conceptually simple but can be computationally expensive.
 Since there is only 1 nuisance parameter $p$, one can have a computer grid-search through a range of values relatively quickly.

 _____
 _____